 How Many Bags of Soil Do I Need for a 4×8 Raised Bed?

-A standard 4×8 raised garden bed that is 12 inches deep needs about 32 cubic feet of soil.
+A standard 4×8 raised garden bed that is 12 inches deep requires about 32 cubic feet of soil.

-If you are using common 1.5 cubic foot soil bags, you will need approximately 22 bags to completely fill the bed.
+If you’re using common 1.5 cubic foot soil bags, you’ll need approximately 22 bags to completely fill the bed.

-This is one of the most common raised bed sizes for backyard gardeners because it offers plenty of growing space while still being easy to reach from both sides.
+This is one of the most popular raised bed sizes for backyard gardeners because it provides plenty of growing space while still being easy to reach from both sides.

-Buying the right number of soil bags helps prevent overspending and avoids making multiple trips to the garden center.
+Buying the correct amount of soil helps avoid overspending and prevents multiple trips to the garden center.

 Quick Soil Bag Breakdown